briestewart/Student-Jobs-Website/README.md

 # Student-Jobs-Website
-Web front-end that can query a MySQL database
+Web frontend for querying a MySQL database